Muko HOPE (Helping Orphans Prosper and Endure)

 Who are the children of Muko HOPE?

 The children of Muko HOPE come from the village of Muko Sub County, Uganda and belong to a much larger population of orphans in Uganda.
 Of the 28 million Ugandans, 56% are children under the age of 18.
 Approximately 2 million of these children have lost at least one parent, often due to the AIDS epidemic.
 Many times these children are left to the care of an aging, overburdened and destitute relative.
 When a widowed mother remarries the child is usually not welcomed by her new husband.
-Since it is not typical for women to own land she must remarry for her own survival.
+Since it is not typical for women to own land, she must remarry for her own survival.
 In each of these situations, the orphaned child is in a desperate, even homeless circumstance without any hope for the future.
-Currently, there are about 100 orphans sponsored through ACT and we are adding seven children from each of the seven districts of Muko as we find sponsors.
+Currently, there are about 100 orphans sponsored through ACT and we add children from each of the seven districts of Muko as we find sponsors.

 What does sponsorship mean for a child of Muko HOPE?